 Usually this sort of thing is from bad (cheap) Nic cards and/or mis-negotiation with the switch or just lousy drivers.
 Ftp does a lot of work; junk affects it more than simple http, telnet or ssh connections.
 The amount of data transferred is larger; larger packets mean more chance of losses from window sizes, misnegotiation and so on.

-It is just slow CONNECTINg, it's probably DNS (see Telnet/FTP is very slow to connect.
+It is just slow CONNECTING and not slow after that, it's probably DNS (see Telnet/FTP is very slow to connect).

 If performance is bad during the actual transfer, it is a packet issue somewhere - look for losses and errors (netstat, llistat) and check negotiation, retransmission and so on.